thegli/yfquotes-cinnamon-desklet/README.md

 ## Installation

-Either follow the installation instructions on [Cinnamon spices](https://cinnamon-spices.linuxmint.com/desklets) (recommended), or manually download the folder **yfquotes@thegli** (below "files") and copy the folder and its content to `~/.local/share/cinnamon/desklets/`
+Either follow the installation instructions on [Cinnamon spices](https://cinnamon-spices.linuxmint.com/desklets) (recommended), or manually download the directory **yfquotes@thegli** (below "files") and copy the directory and its content to `~/.local/share/cinnamon/desklets/`

 ## Configuration